-We’re preparing to ask San Francisco voters in November 2022 to continue the existing half-cent transportation sales tax and approve a new 30-year investment plan, also known as the Expenditure Plan.
-As with the prior two Expenditure Plans managed by the Transportation Authority, this new Expenditure Plan will determine how the Transportation Authority invests sales tax dollars to improve transportation across the city.
+We’re preparing to ask San Francisco voters in November 2022 to continue the existing half-cent transportation sales tax and approve a new 30-year investment plan, also known as the Transportation Expenditure Plan.
+As with the prior two Transportation Expenditure Plans managed by the Transportation Authority, this new plan will determine how the Transportation Authority invests sales tax dollars to improve transportation across the city.